TheNathanSpace/Assault/README.md

   - Wrong scoreboard coins
 - Citizens NPCs aren't deleted properly, so they stick around in Citizens' config
 - Check commented out areas to see if it's actually needed for the stars to end up in the right spot
+- Cactus destroyed
+- Flying timer kills when in cobwebs and boats

 ### Features

 - Save team when leave and rejoin
+- Team chooser
 - Modifier to place star yourself
 - Procedurally generated terrain map
 - Forfeit times weird